✅ Jammed Winch — Free It Without Breaking Anything

 Listen for any unusual noises, such as grinding or whining, which could indicate an internal problem.

-If you notice anything out of the ordinary, a more thorough inspection or professional servicing may be necessary.
+If you notice anything out of the ordinary, a more thorough inspection or professional servicing can be necessary.

 Proper Operating Procedures

-Using the winch properly is essential to prevent overloading and jamming.
+Using the winch properly is key to prevent overloading and jamming.

 Load Capacity